Careers at APEX

 Since 1984, The Association of Professional Executives of the Public Service of Canada (APEX) has supported executives through management excellence, professional development and networking, providing services and sharing knowledge.
 We are a professional Association with a profound sense of community and purpose.
 At the core of our success is a commitment to leadership and research.

 APEX is making a difference in the careers and lives of the executive community.
-We are influencing the executive landscape through thought leadership and evidenced based research; from policy interventions to executive well being.
+We are influencing the executive landscape through thought leadership and evidenced based research; from policy interventions to executive wellbeing.
 We work with partners (private and public), academia, and subject matter experts to create value add for the community.
 We embrace inclusion and are continuing to build and strengthen the leadership team at APEX.
 With that in mind, we are selectively seeking leaders that have passion and want to work in an innovative and dynamic environment.
-Working with APEX you will be making significant contributions that support your peers, working with them to achieve leadership excellence, to benefit Canadians.
+At APEX, you will be making significant contributions that support your peers, working with them to achieve leadership excellence, to benefit Canadians.

 APEX Executives Opportunities